yinoqifu00/yinoqifu00.github.io/_pages/about.md

-- More works regarding articulated object generation, artist mesh generation and scene-level real2sim are coming!
+- More works regarding artist mesh generation voxel neural renderer and scene-level real2sim are coming!

 # 📖 Educations
 - *2021.09 - 2025.06*, B.E., School of Computer Science and Technology, South China University of Technology.